yuri-schmaltz/Wan2GP/README.md

 ### VACE ControlNet introduction

-Vace is a ControlNet 1.3B text2video model that allows you to do Video to Video and Reference to Video (inject your own images into the output video).
-So with Vace you can inject in the scene people or objects of your choice, animate a person, perform inpainting or outpainting, continue a video, ...
+Vace is a ControlNet that allows you to do Video to Video and Reference to Video (inject your own images into the output video).
+It is probably one of the most powerful Wan models and you will be able to do amazing things when you master it: inject in the scene people or objects of your choice, animate a person, perform inpainting or outpainting, continue a video, ...

-First you need to select the Vace 1.3B model in the Drop Down box at the top.
-Please note that Vace works well for the moment only with videos up to 5s (81 frames).
+First you need to select the Vace 1.3B model or the Vace 13B model in the Drop Down box at the top.
+Please note that Vace works well for the moment only with videos up to 7s with the Riflex option turned on.

 Beside the usual Text Prompt, three new types of visual hints can be provided (and combined !):
+- *a Control Video*\
-- a Control Video: Based on your choice, you can decide to transfer the motion, the depth in a new Video.
+Based on your choice, you can decide to transfer the motion, the depth in a new Video.
 You can tell WanGP to use only the first n frames of Control Video and to extrapolate the rest.
-You can also do inpainting ).
+You can also do inpainting.
 If the video contains area of grey color 127, they will be considered as masks and will be filled based on the Text prompt of the reference Images.

+- *Reference Images*\
-- reference Images: Use this to inject people or objects of your choice in the video.
+ A reference Image can be as well a background that you want to use as a setting for the video or people or objects of your choice that you want to inject in the video.
 You can select multiple reference Images.
-The integration of the image is more efficient if the background is replaced by the full white color.
-You can do that with your preferred background remover or use the built in background remover by checking the box *Remove background*
+The integration of object / person image is more efficient if the background is replaced by the full white color.
+For complex background removal you can use the Image version of the Matanyone tool that is embedded with WanGP or use you can use the fast on the fly background remover by selecting an option in the drop down box *Remove background*.
+Becareful not to remove the background of the reference image that is a landscape or setting  (always the first reference image) that you want to use as a start image / background for the video.
+It helps greatly to reference and describe explictly the injected objects / people of the Reference Images in the text prompt.

-- a Video Mask
+- *a Video Mask*\
 This offers a stronger mechanism to tell Vace which parts should be kept (black) or replaced (white).
 You can do as well inpainting / outpainting, fill the missing part of a video more efficientlty with just the video hint.
-If a video mask is white, it will be generated so with black frames at the beginning and at the end and the rest white, you could generate the missing frames in between.
+For instance, if a video mask is white except at the beginning and at the end where it is black, the first and last frames will be kept and everything in between will be generated.

 Examples: